Anything-Code/advanced-cs/README.md

 ## Application

 The application is to be used by an employee of a small bicycle-repair-company in canada.
 It supports archiving of customers with their repair-requests with the invoice information.
-Also the application provides an overfiew of upcoming appointments with customers.
+Also the application provides an overview on upcoming appointments with customers.

 ### Roadmap